andrewcbancroft/SwiftyLocalReceiptValidator/README.md

 * [Receipt Validation – Verifying a Receipt Signature in Swift](https://www.andrewcbancroft.com/2017/07/16/receipt-validation-verifying-a-receipt-signature-in-swift/)
 * [Receipt Validation – Parse and Decode a Receipt with Swift](https://www.andrewcbancroft.com/2017/07/27/receipt-validation-parsing-a-receipt-with-swift/)
 * [Finalizing Receipt Validation in Swift – Computing a GUID Hash](https://www.andrewcbancroft.com/2017/07/31/finalizing-receipt-validation-in-swift-computing-a-guid-hash/)

-# Disclaimer
-Preventing software piracy is very, very difficult.
-The code presented in this repository is not meant to protect you against anauthorized usage of your app or its features.
-This code is meant to be used for learning purposes only.
-Using this code in your app is done at your own risk.

-You must take additional efforts to obfuscate the code presented here to thwart an attacker's attempt at circumventing the receipt validation logic contained within this repository.